 In June 2011, the FASB issued ASU 2011-05, "Presentation of Comprehensive Income."
 ASU 2011-05 changes the way other comprehensive income ("OCI") appears within the financial statements.
 Companies will be required to show net income, OCI and total comprehensive income in one continuous statement or in two separate but consecutive statements.
 Components of OCI may no longer be presented solely in the statement of changes in shareholders' deficit.
-ASU 2011-05 will be effective for the Company beginning July 1, 2012.
-For the years ended June 30, 2012 and 2011, the Company had no components of Comprehensive Income other than Net Income (loss) itself.
+ASU 2011-05 was effective for the Company beginning July 1, 2012.
+For the year ended June 30, 2013 and 2012, the Company had no components of Comprehensive Income other than net income itself.

 In September 2011, the FASB issued ASU No. 2011-09, Compensation - Retirement Benefits - Multiemployer Plans (Subtopic 715-80) - Disclosures about an Employer's Participation in a Multiemployer Plan, which requires employers that participate in multiemployer pension plans to provide additional quantitative and qualitative disclosures in order to provide more information about an employer's involvement in multiemployer pension plans.
 Although the majority of the amendments in this ASU apply only to multiemployer pension plans, there are also amendments that require changes in disclosures for multiemployer plans that provide postretirement benefits other than pensions.
 The Company adopted this ASU on June 30, 2012.
 This ASU impacted the Company's disclosures only and did not have any impact on the Company's financial position, results of operations, or cash flows.
-The disclosures required by this ASU are presented in Note 18 to the consolidated financial statements.
+The disclosures required by this ASU are presented in Note 19 and Note 20 to the financial statements.